 Tons of women ask me all the time about this lovely little butterfly-shaped gland and how they can make sure she is in top-top shape.

-Symptoms such as unexplained weight gain, depression, amenorrhea, low sex drive, PMS, excessive menstrual bleeding, aches and pains, chronic colds and illnesses, hair loss, brittle hair, dry skin and even infertility, are very common and could be the result of thyroid problems.
+Symptoms such as unexplained weight gain, depression, amenorrhea, low sex drive, PMS, excessive menstrual bleeding, aches and pains, chronic colds and illnesses, hair loss, brittle hair, dry skin and even trouble getting pregnant, are very common and could be the result of thyroid problems.

 Interesting Fact: 15-20% of people with depression have low thyroid hormones!!